Have you been curious to learn how you can use Machine Learning in Python for algorithmic trading?

 Next, to check if there was a trend, let us pass more data from a different time period.

-If we run the code the result would look like this:
+If we run the code, the result would look like this:

-So, if our algorithm can detect underlying the trend and use a strategy for that trend, then it should give better results.
+So, if our algorithm can detect the underlying trend and use a strategy for that trend, then it should give better results.
 I will explain this in more detail below.

 Q: Can the machine learning algorithm detect the inherent trend or market phase (bull/bear/sideways/breakout/panic)?